 iii.
 John Calvin taught that Jesus’ presence in the bread and wine is real, but only spiritual, not physical.
 Zwingli taught that the bread and wine are significant symbols that represent the body and blood of Jesus.
 When the Swiss Reformers debated the issue with Martin Luther at Marburg, there was a huge contention.
 Luther insisted on some kind of physical presence because Jesus said, “this is My body.”
 He insisted over and over again, writing it on the velvet of the table, Hoc est corpus meum – “this is My body” in Latin.
 Zwingli replied, “Jesus also said I am the vine,” and “I am the door,” but we understand what He was saying.
 Luther replied, “I don’t know, but if Christ told me to eat dung I would do it knowing that it was good for me.”
 Luther was so strong on this because he saw it as an issue of believing Christ’s words; and because he thought Zwingli was compromising, he said he was of another spirit (andere geist).

 iv.
 Scripturally, we can understand that the bread and the cup are not mere symbols, but they are powerful pictures to partake of, to enter into, as we see the Lord’s Table as the new Passover.

 v.
-“Let the papists and Lutherans say what they can, here must be two figures acknowledged in these words.
+The Puritan commentator Matthew Poole argued: “Let the papists and Lutherans say what they can, here must be two figures acknowledged in these words.
 The cup here is put for the wine in the cup; and the meaning of these words, this is my blood of the new testament, must be, this wine is the sign of the new covenant.
 Why they should not as readily acknowledge a figure in these words, This is my body, I cannot understand.”
-(Poole)

 vi.
 “What is certain is that Jesus bids us commemorate, not his birth, nor his life, nor his miracles, but his death.”
 (Carson)